DominikSerafin/aurora-template/README.md

 If you know Sass and Gulp you shouldn't have a problem with editing provided stylesheets.

 ## How to edit favicon?

 Just use [Real Favicon Generator](http://realfavicongenerator.net/) and overwrite current favicon.

-## Contact Form doesn't work

 # Support

-I'm kind of busy so I can't provide support.
-The code isn't that complicated, you probably shouldn't have any problems with this template.
+I'm busy most of the time so I can't provide support.
+The code isn't that complicated, you probably shouldn't have any problems with it.